 \section{Introduction}

-While the statistical inference of It\^o type diffusions has a long history, the statistical analysis for equations driven by fractional Gaussian process is obviously more recent.
-The development of stochastic calculus with respect to the fGp allowed to study such models.
-We will recall several approaches to estimate the parameters in fractional models but we mention that the below list is not exhaustive: \begin{description} \item{- } The MLE approach in \cite{KL}, \cite{TV}: In general the techniques used to construct maximum likelihood estimators (MLE) for the drift parameter are based on Girsanov transforms for fBm and depend on the properties of the deterministic fractional operators (determined by the Hurst parameter) related to the fBm.
+While the statistical inference of Ito's type diffusions has a long history, the statistical analysis for equations driven by fractional Gaussian process is relatively recent.
+The development of stochastic calculus with respect to the fGp has allowed to study such models.
+We will recall several approaches to estimate the parameters in fractional models but we mention that the list below is not exhaustive: \begin{description} \item{- } The MLE approach in \cite{KL}, \cite{TV}: In general the techniques used to construct maximum likelihood estimators (MLE) for the drift parameter are based on Girsanov's transforms for fBm and depend on the properties of the deterministic fractional operators (determined by the Hurst parameter) related to the fBm.
 In this case, the MLE is not easily computable. \item{- } A least squares approach has been proposed in \cite{HN}: The study of the asymptotic properties of the estimator is based on certain criteria formulated in terms of the Malliavin calculus.
-In the ergodic case, the statistical inference for several fractional Ornstein-Uhlenbeck (fOU) models has been recently developed in the papers \cite{HN}, \cite{AM}, \cite{AV}, \cite{EEV}, \cite{HS}, \cite{CE}.
+In the ergodic case, the statistical inference for several fractional Ornstein-Uhlenbeck (fOU) models has been recently developed in the papers \cite{HN}, \cite{AM}, \cite{AV}, \cite{HS}, \cite{EEV}, \cite{CE}.
 The case of non-ergodic fOU process of the first kind and of the second kind can be found in \cite{BEO} and \cite{EET} respectively. \item{- } Method of moments: A new idea has been provided in \cite{EV}, to develop the statistical inference for stochastic differential equations related to stationary Gaussian processes by proposing a suitable criteria.
-This approach is based on ergodic property and Malliavin calculus, and it makes in principle the estimators easier to be simulated.
-Moreover, the models studied in \cite{HN}, \cite{AM}, \cite{AV}, \cite{EEV} become particular cases in this approach. \end{description} In this paper, we consider the non-ergodic Ornstein-Uhlenbeck process $X=\left\{X_t, t\geq0\right\}$ given by the following linear stochastic differential equation where $G$ is a Gaussian process and $\theta>0$ is an unknown parameter. \\ An interesting problem is to estimate the parameter $\theta$ when one observes the whole trajectory of $X$.
-In the case when the process $X$ has H\"older continuous paths of order $\delta>\frac12$ we can consider the following least squares estimator (LSE)
+This approach is based on the Malliavin calculus, and it makes in principle the estimators easier to be simulated.
+Moreover, as an application, the models discussed in \cite{HN}, \cite{AM}, \cite{AV}, \cite{EEV} have been studied in \cite{EV} by using this approach. \end{description} In this paper, we consider the non-ergodic Ornstein-Uhlenbeck process $X=\left\{X_t, t\geq0\right\}$ given by the following linear stochastic differential equation where $G$ is a Gaussian process and $\theta>0$ is an unknown parameter. \\ A problem here is to estimate the parameter $\theta$ when one observes the whole trajectory of $X$.
+In the case when the process $X$ has H\"older continuous paths of order $\delta\in(\frac12,1]$ we can consider the following least squares estimator (LSE)